ChrisCayabyab/SPREADSHEET-ACADEMIC-ACTIVITY-MONITORING/README.md

 You can now use it
 **Please dont use the original copy to let other people interested in this spreadsheet capable of making their own copy.**

+Updated version includes:
+- Users may modify buttons according to their preferences
+- Faster Runtime
+- fixed the appscript in which ranges are out of range and many more

 For an updated version you can buy it at this link below: